ParallelMaths/parallel/pages/10-23-chess-in-church.md

 ---

-Chess involves, queens, bishops and knights, but this picture only shows a queen and a bishop on the checkerboard floor of a church.
+Chess involves queens, bishops and knights, but this picture only shows a queen and a bishop on the checkerboard floor of a church.
 :::